Thomas Merry

 Thomas Merry (c.
 1605 - 1682) was an English landowner, mathematician and politician who sat in the House of Commons in 1660.

+Biography

 Merry was the son of Sir Thomas Merry of The Winns, Walthamstow, Essex, and his wife Mary Freeman.
 His father was clerk-comptroller of the green cloth who received large grants of crown lands from James I which were plundered during the Civil War for his Royalist support.
 Merry matriculated at Christ Church, Oxford on 6 December 1626, aged 21.
 He was a student of Middle Temple in 1627.
 He was a J.P. for Leicestershire from 1641 to 1650.
 In 1654 he succeeded to the estates including Gopsall on the death of his father.
 In March 1660 he was commissioner for militia and became J.P. for Leicestershire again until 1680.